Stochastic Quadratic Dynamic Programming: Convergence analysis of SQDP

 (H2) The samples in the backward passes are independent: $(\tilde \xi_2^k, \ldots, \tilde \xi_T^k)$ is a realization of $\xi^k=(\xi_2^k, \ldots, \xi_T^k) \sim (\xi_2, \ldots,\xi_T)$ and $\xi^1, \xi^2,\ldots,$ are independent.\\

 We will make use of the following lemma: \begin{lemma} Let Assumptions (H0) and (H1) hold.
-Then for $t=2,\ldots,T+1$, function $\mathcal{Q}_t$ is convex and Lipschitz continuous on $\mathcal{X}_{t-1}$. \end{lemma} \begin{proof} The proof is analogue to the proofs of Lemma 3.2 in \cite{guiguessiopt2016} and Lemma 2.2 in \cite{lecphilgirar12}. \end{proof}
+Then for $t=2,\ldots,T+1$, function $\mathcal{Q}_t$ is convex and Lipschitz continuous on $\mathcal{X}_{t-1}$. \end{lemma} \begin{proof} The proof is analogue to the proofs of Lemma 3.2 in Guigues (2016) and Lemma 2.2 in Girardeau et al. (2015). \end{proof}

 The convergence of SQDP is given in the following theorem.

 \begin{thm} Consider the sequences of recourse functions $\mathcal{Q}_ t^k$ generated by SQDP and the decisions $x_n^k$ computed by the simulation of SQDP policy.
 Let Assumptions (H0), (H1) and (H2) hold.
 Then \begin{itemize} \item[(i)] almost surely, for $t=2,\ldots,T+1$, the following holds: